kubernetes-utilities/automated-installation/README.md

 Protocol 	Direction 	Port Range 	Purpose 	Used By
 TCP 	Inbound 	10250 	kubelet API 	Self, Control plane TCP 	Inbound 	30000-32767 	NodePort Services† 	All

+# Conclusion
+Running Kubernetes cluster in different nodes in Virtualbox did not work out as expected.

+The problem that I was unable to solve was let a node running in a different host join the cluster running in different host.
+Both the hosts are in the same network.
+Therefore, the problem was with the networking.

+The better way to move ahead would be understanding networking, Container networking and Kubernetes networking.

+# TODO
+- [ ] setup/setup.sh used to contain all the installation script.
+The scripts are in utils folder which is a git submodule.
+The installation scripts needs to be added in the Vagrant files as necessary.